AriFordsham/GHCWiki/explicit-type-application.md

-As a replacement for lexically-scoped type variables (and pattern signatures), we want to have explicit type (and kind) application, like in the following
+As a replacement for lexically-scoped type variables (and pattern signatures), we want to have syntax for explicit type (and kind) application.
+We propose to use the syntax `@ tyvar` for this, like in the following example:
-example:

 ```wiki
 case x of